tomjoht/tomjoht.github.io/pages/general/advertising.md

 ### Inline text blurbs {#inline_text_blurbs}

-Inline text blurbs are short snippets of text, about 1-2 sentences, that appear randomly in the body of a page.
+Inline text blurbs are short snippets of text, about 1-3 sentences in length (or 140 characters), that appear in random positions on every page of the my [API documentation site](/learnapidoc/).
 Here's an example:

 {% include random_ad.html %}

 The text blurb's text changes randomly with each page refresh.
 However, the position of the blurb on the page remains the same (based on where I randomly insert the tag on each page).
-Text blurbs appear on my
+You can define 10 ad blurbs with the variety of content and links you want.

+The in-text ads are denoted with a Bootstrap alert-type formatting, with text that says “Sponsored message” prefacing the ad.
+Pages not included are contact, search, error, or other non-content pages.
+Cost for inline text blurbs to appear on the API documentation site is $2,000 per year.

 ### Guest posts {#guest_posts}